 Contemplative practices come in many forms.
 Lawrence provides opportunities for guided contemplation on campus.

-Physically Distanced Yoga is available Tuesdays and Thursdays and is open to Lawrentians and community.
+Physically Distanced Yoga is available weekdays and is open to Lawrentians and community.

 Deep Listening Join the Lawrence deep listening community and learn how to deeply experience the world through the art of listening—through sound, through movement, through memory.